sales@hhslawyers.com +97142555496 WhatsApp

 In this article, we’ll walk you through the steps involved in “gifting” (transferring) your property to a business in the United Arab Emirates.
 Therefore, this article is for you, whether you are an individual trying to transfer your property to a corporation or a start-up wishing to specialize in managing your clients’ properties!

-What is property gifting?
+What is Property Gifting?

 In the UAE, property gifting often refers to changing a name on a title deed so that ownership of the property is now in the recipient’s name.
 The objective is to protect the property from regional inheritance laws.
 Gifting a real estate property are given to either offshore firms or families.
 Property gifting, which can be done with all or a portion of the subject property, is the voluntary transfer of property ownership from one person to another.